Koredotcom/docs/docs/xo/usecases/knowledge-graph-analysis.md

 In the example below, the details of all the patterns with invalid syntaxes are shown:
 ![example of patterns with invalid syntaxes](../usecases/images/example-patterns-with-invalid-syntaxes.png "example of patterns with invalid syntaxes")

-> **Note:** There can be more than 50 warnings or 10 suggestions, but only the first 50/10 occurrences of the issue are listed.
+> **<p style="color:#1338BE">NOTE</p>** There can be more than 50 warnings or 10 suggestions, but only the first 50/10 occurrences of the issue are listed.
 You must fix the same and re-run the analysis to view the next set.

 ### Report Fields for Ontology Knowledge Graphs